bdambrosio/AllTheWorldAPlay/README.md

 ###
 ![Play screenshot](images/lost.jpg)

+- 12/30/2024 - 'Lost' basic scenario now runs, and by default uses DeepSeek.
+Haven't run it long enough to see where it breaks down.
--12/14/2024 - Work in progress - restoring the original Owl functionality (smart reasoning personal chatbot with internet and library access).
+Recap: there is now a simple initialized grid-world map of the terrain, modelling hills, streams, and simple food resources.
+Not sure where this will go, but I was running into too many boundaries without it.
+Maybe it should just be a 'my dinner with Andre' like locationless discussion-12/14/2024 - Work in progress - restoring the original Owl functionality (smart reasoning personal chatbot with internet and library access).
 - 6/29/2004 - Work in progress - integrating a procedurally generated initial worldmap.
 Many other changes in agent architecture also in progress.
 I recommend you stick with a release for now, untill this stabilizes.
 - 6/4/2024 - Added load/save.
 Really crude - to load, pick a saved world from list on cli.
 To save, give world a name in popup.
 Note: No overwrite check, so be careful!
 Not well tested.
 And, you still need to init from basic scenario dscp.